opentracing-contrib/java-specialagent/README.md

 #### <ins>SpecialAgent</ins>

 A Java agent that automatically instruments distinct 3rd-party libraries in Java applications via the OpenTracing API.
+The <ins>SpecialAgent</ins> supports Oracle Java and OpenJDK.
+When building <ins>SpecialAgent</ins> from source, only Oracle Java is supported.

 #### <ins>Tracer</ins>